 Roll up your sleeves with style in a classic short sleeve shirt.
 Similar to the traditional button-down, this shirt style has an open and pointed collar.
 It is a stylish option for a casual day at the beach or a cafe.
 Available in a massive range of colors and patterns, you can choose to style it any way you like.
 These shirts look great without a tie and with a pair of jeans, chinos or shorts.

 The denim shirt is a piece of clothing that can instantly tie an outfit together.
 Be it a casual gathering or a smart-casual event, it creates an effortless sense of cool.
 Opt for a light-colored T-shirt under the denim, and wear it with a dark-colored pair of pants for a simple, yet trendy look.
 The denim shirt is a timeless and stylish option for the days where you want to feel comfortable but look cool at the same time.

 10. Linen Shirt

 Linen shirts are the perfect option for days where you feel like you’re melting.
 Made from ultra-breathable fabric, it is traditionally worn in casual and smart casual settings.
-Opt for a light colour such as white or blue; it will make you look instantly cooler.
+Opt for a light color such as white or blue; it will make you look instantly cooler.
 Roll up the sleeves and pull on a pair of light chinos for the ultimate summer appearance, or rock it with jeans and a blazer for a slightly more formal approach.

 11. Polo Shirt

 The polo shirt is a versatile and stylish piece of clothing and looks best at casual events.
-Unlike the T-shirt, it is made of a woven fabric and is complete with a pointed collar and a few buttons at the neck.
-You can choose from an array of sorbet colours for a day out on the beach, or darker shades if you’re heading out for lunch with mates or the races.
+Unlike the T-shirt, it is made of woven fabric and is complete with a pointed collar and a few buttons at the neck.
+You can choose from an array of sorbet colors for a day out on the beach, or darker shades if you’re heading out for lunch with mates or the races.

 SUBSCRIBE TO OUR NEWSLETTER